 The importance of having a proper response plan for cybersecurity incidents is overlooked by a whopping 77% of organizations working today.
 Meanwhile, more than half of participating companies (54%) admit they have been the target of one or more cyberattacks in the past 12 months.

-15. Nine out of ten organizations say they are at cyber attack risk.
+15. Nine out of ten organizations say they are at risk of a cyberattack.

-Cybersecurity stats show that a surprisingly high percentage of malicious attacks are caused by acts of human error or system failure (52%).
-Of the 52%, 27% result from human error, and 25% come from IT and business process failures.
-Some of the common issues facilitating cybercriminal have to do with a lack of training on external connectable devices (phones, USB flash drives, etc.), password updates, negligence, etc.
+Cybersecurity stats show that a surprisingly high percentage of malicious attacks are caused by acts of human error or system failure.
+Some of the common issues facilitating cybercriminal have to do with a lack of training on external connectable devices (phones, USB flash drives, etc.), password updates, negligence, etc. Recent surveys mention that mobile apps are responsible for 63% of cybersecurity incidents, followed by device lock information (37%).

-Cyber attack statistics by year confirm that over half of SME US companies were victims of a cyberattack in 2018.
+Cyberattack statistics by year confirm that over half of US SMEs were victims of a cyberattack in 2018.
 Of them, 44% suffered two or more attacks in the same year.
 What is interesting is that following one or more cybersecurity incidents, a total of 65% of businesses failed to act at all, let alone accordingly.
 One explanation is that a high percentage of smaller businesses do not even realize these incidents could lead to a cyberattack.

 19. Only 5% of corporate files are efficiently protected against cybercrime.

-Retail cybersecurity breach statistics published as part of a recent report by the Ponemon Institute show a cyber attack occurs in either of these types of businesses just short of twice each day.
-Obviously, cybercriminals aren’t picky about who or what they target, but certainly know where the biggest score lies.
+Retail cybersecurity breach statistics published as part of a recent report by the Ponemon Institute show a cyberattack occurs in either of these types of businesses just short of twice each day.
+Obviously, cybercriminals aren’t picky about who or what they target, they just go for the biggest score.

 21. 57.7% of organizations cite a lack of skills as the main challenge of their SOC team.

 Despite cybersecurity being a growing concern for an increasing number of companies around the world, experts on the matter are rare.
 Cybersecurity jobs statistics reveal that it is the industry that has the most evident skill gap.
-Believe it or not, more than 3.5 million cybersecurity positions are to remain vacant by 2021.
+Believe it or not, more than 3.5 million cybersecurity positions remain vacant.
 So, unless you want your SOC team to be part of the 57.7% citing lack of skills, act now before your expert goes to work for the competition.

 Cybersecurity breaches most often happen via email and phishing attacks.
-More than half (53%) of the surveyed IT experts specializing in cybersecurity say that ensuring data is protected from phishing attacks is their top priority.
-Stats further suggest that since email is used to deliver malware in 92% of the cases, a top spam filtering service might just be the best option to ensure protection.
+IT experts specializing in cybersecurity say that ensuring data is protected from phishing attacks is their top priority as $17,700 is lost every minute because of it.
+Stats further suggest that ransomware attacks increased by over 40% during the same period.

-23. Cyber attack statistics say every 14 seconds, a ransomware attack takes place somewhere around the world.
+23. Cyberattack statistics say a ransomware attack takes place somewhere around the world every 14 seconds.

 In the plethora of cyber-attacks out there, ransomware attacks seem to stand out.
 And it’s not just businesses that suffer.
 Individuals, too, need to be extra careful.
-According to the 2019 Official Annual Cybercrime Report (ACR), a ransomware attack takes place every 14 seconds somewhere around the world, and the interval is set to shrink to 11 seconds by 2021.
+According to the 2019 Official Annual Cybercrime Report, a ransomware attack takes place every 14 seconds somewhere around the world, and the interval is set to shrink to 11 seconds by the end of 2021.

-24. In 2019, espionage was the motive behind 25% of security breaches, while 71% were motivated by financial gain.
+24. Espionage was the motive behind 25% of security breaches, while 71% were motivated by financial gain.

-Recent cyberattack and cyber security trends reveal the motive behind most cybercrimes (71%) is to illegally obtain financial resources.
+Recent cyberattack and cybersecurity trends reveal the motive behind most cybercrimes (71%) is to illegally obtain financial resources.
 Around a quarter (25%) have to do with espionage, according to a report by Verizon.
-Other reasons for committing cybercrime in 2019 were social engineering (roughly 33%), followed by phishing (approximately 32%).
+Other types of cybercrime in 2019 were social engineering (roughly 33%), followed by phishing (approximately 32%).
 Malware was the motive behind close to 28% of all breaches.
 The runner-up on this list is hacking, which was the reason for more than half (52%) of all breaches in 2019.

 25. For 33% of IT and cybersecurity professionals, "visibility in the cloud" is the top cybersecurity challenge.